VarunBarad/varunbarad.github.io/_posts/2023-07-21-movie-rating-system.md

 - This would go in my list of recommended movies for the year.
 - Heck, I’d like to watch this movie again sometime.

-## 4.5 (🎖️)
+## 5 (🎖️)

 - This movie was so good that I want to buy a copy of it.
+- This movie is a work of art and/or essential watching for our age.
 - I would sit my friends down and watch this movie again with them.

-## 5 (🎬)

-- This movie is a work of art and essential watching for our age.
-- I want to see the director’s cut so I can enjoy it more.
 - Every one should watch this movie at least once in their lifetime.

+### Edits

+- 2024-01-17:
+  - Removed 4.5 rating
+  - Changed 0.5 rating to 0